X-rayLaser/pytorch-handwriting-synthesis-toolkit/readme.md

 (by default, it will store them in "samples" directory).
 If a directory does not exist yet, it will be created.

 The following arguments are required:
-- a path to the prepared dataset folder
 - a path to the model checkpoint
 - a text to be converted to the handwriting.